mrhappynice/mhnos-test-servers/README.md

 - **Control Server (3000):** Hosts the UI and renders results.
 - **Worker Server (4000):** Performs the heavy work (parse, generate, fetch, search).

-Because the OS browser only loads pages through the built-in address bar, the UI uses the URL bar to trigger actions.
-This keeps everything compatible with MHNOS loopback networking.

 ## Quick Start